Pixel 9: Reception

 In his initial reaction to the Pixel 9 series, Android Polices Rajesh Pandey praised the overall design but disliked the iPhone-esque flat edges and polished metal frame.
 His colleague Taylor Kerns questioned the absence of an “XL” version of the base model, while Rebecca Isaacs of Forbes welcomed the addition of small-sized Pro model and the enhanced build quality.
 Pandey and Kerns' colleague Will Sattelberg concurred but had mixed reactions to the AI-powered features.
 Allison Johnson of The Verge was impressed by the camera features, writing in a headline, "The Pixel 9 Pro XL showed me the future of AI photography".
 Writing for Mashable, Kimberly Gedeon was drawn to the design of the 9 Pro XL, praising the upgraded Super Res Zoom feature and AI-powered features.
 PCMags Iyaz Akhtar called the rear design of the phones “divisive” but “sleek”.
 Kyle Barr of Gizmodo and Philip Michaels of Tom's Guide both found themselves particularly attracted to the Pixel Screenshots app.
 Kerry Wan of ZDNET predicted that the phones would be a "sleeper hit".

 The Pixel 9's Tensor G4 processor has also received mixed reviews.
 While it was praised for improved AI capabilities, some have criticized its poor efficiency under heavy load and lack of performance improvements over the Tensor G3, especially when compared to other flagship processors at the time.
 Soniya Jobanputra, a lead member of the Pixel's product management team, told The Financial Express that the G4 was not designed to "beat some specific benchmark that’s out there.
 We’re designing it to meet our use cases”.

+GrapheneOS began officially supporting the Pixel 9, Pixel 9 Pro, and Pixel 9 Pro XL in August 2024, with full compatibility, shortly after the devices began shipping to consumers.